ssushmitha52/mental_health_app/README.md

    * (Any other working IDE can be used too)

 ## How to run
-### Backend end:
+### Back end:
-To populate the database of all the therapists, run the command : python manage.py create_data names The name file here is a list of names and running this command adds all this data to the sqlite database.
+To populate the database of all the therapists, run the command : `python manage.py create_data names` The name file here is a list of names and running this command adds all this data to the sqlite database.

-To run the backend ensure to create a virtual environment using the command : virtualenv <name>
-and then navigate into the environment of the <name> you gave.
-Activate the environment using the command : Scripts\activate
+To run the backend ensure to create a virtual environment using the command : `virtualenv <name>` and then navigate into the environment of the <name> you gave.
+Activate the environment using the command : `Scripts\activate`

 In the virtual env make sure to install dependencies using : `pip install -r requirements.txt` Run backend using: `python manage.py runserver`